Schlomon/Vaadin-MozillaDeepSpeech/README.md

 *Note: the actual recognition is done by the node.js server.
 It might be better to make the recognition itself in Java, which would lower bandwidth usage and latency.
-Right now I have neither enough interest nor enough time for doing this.
+However, right now I have neither enough time nor enough interest for doing so.
 But i would be glad to link to such a project or even making a pr to the [repository](https://github.com/Schlomon/Vaadin-MozillaDeepSpeech).*